What is testosterone (Understand its vital role in the body and why it is important for men)?

 If a man does not produce enough testosterone it can lead to a condition called hypogonadism.
 This can have many negative effects, physically and mentally.

-Here we will talk about the most common ones and how they are important for your health and well-being.
+It can impact everything from your mood, to how your bones develop.
+Here we will talk about the most common effects of testosterone and how they are important for your health and well-being.

 Muscles and bones